-- Appropriate arrangements were in place to ensure the surgeries were kept to a high standard. - Patients provided positive feedback that they were happy with the service provided. - There was evidence of strong management and leadership from the registered manager and good relationships between the staff.
+- Appropriate arrangements were in place to ensure the surgeries were kept to a high standard. - Patients provided positive feedback that they were happy with the service provided. - There was evidence of strong management and leadership from the registered manager and good relationships between the staff. - Good clinical arrangements were in place to ensure effective medicines management procedures - There were state of the art processes in place for the decontamination of dental instruments

-There were no areas of non-compliance identified at this inspection.
+There were no areas of improvement identified in this inspection.